 Now let’s learn 5 different ways to print the above chart or graph in Microsoft Excel.

-1. Use the Print Command in the File Tab to Print a Graph in Excel
+1. Applying Print Command to Print Graph in Excel

 This method is the most basic one to print a graph in Excel.
 To learn it, follow the steps below: